- Find a Trail

 At the northern end of the trail in Wilmington, parking is available at Tubman-Garrett Riverfront Park (80 Rosa Parks Dr.) and at the Russell Peterson Wildlife Refuge (1400 Delmarva Lane).

 At the southern end of the trail in New Castle, parking is available off Delaware St./Route 273 adjacent to New Castle Elementary School, and in Battery Park (1 Delaware St.), which lies just southeast of the trail on the Delaware River shoreline.
+From Battery Park, head north on what is known as the Heritage Trail until Delaware St., then continue north on Jack A. Markell Trail.

 The trail is also accessible via public transportation as the the north end of the trail is just a block from Wilmington Station (100 S. French St.), which serves both Amtrak trains and SEPTA's Wilmington/Newark Line.